 Intersections are particularly dangerous for motorcycles because a driver may glance up, not see another car approaching and begin making a turn while you are also progressing through the intersection.
 Had the driver been paying closer attention they would have seen you, but many drivers use intersection stops as a chance to be distracted and glance at their phone.
 When they do glance up, they fail to properly see or judge the speed of an oncoming motorcycle.
 The staff at RideApart recommends you look at the wheels of cars because that will be the first sign of a driver’s intention to turn.
 Pay attention to cars off to the side or behind you so that you can plan an escape route if possible.
-Your primary goal should be to reduce your speed with the few seconds you have going into any collision.
+Your primary goal should be to reduce your speed with the few seconds you have going into any left turn accident.

 A Driver Changes Lanes Into You